smblott-github/jk-navigator-too/README.md

 Available on the [Chrome Store](https://chrome.google.com/webstore/detail/jk-navigator-tooaakbjkmojammjfadiljkfkmfbbfc).

+**Note**:  This is still a work in progress.
+It works well in many cases (e.g.
+Google, BBC News, Reddit), but there are quirks in others.

 With JK-Navigator-Too (jkn2), you can bind logical movements to the `j` and `k` keys (for example, to select search results on Google, or news stories on the BBC, or Reddit posts, or whatever).